LGN520/farreach-public/docs/netreach-voting-v2.md

 			- Access seq
 				+ Increase seq if iscached=1 and being_evicted=0
 				+ Read seq otherwise
+			- Access case1
+				+ If iscached=1 and being_evicted=0 and isbackup=1, try_case1
 		* Stage 2-10
 			- Not touch vallen and value
 		* Stage 11: access port_forward_tbl
 			- If iscached=1 and being_evicted=0, increase seq, set latest=2, sendback DELRES to client
+				+ If iscached=1 and being_evicted=0 and isbackup=1 and iscase1=0, update DELREQ as DELREQ_CASE1 and sendback DELRES
 			- If iscached=1 and being_evicted=1, embed seq, send DELREQ_BE to server (being evicted)
 	+ PUTRES
 		* Sendback to client
 	+ Crash-consistent backup
-		* TODO: Mark case1 and send to server
+		* NOTE: iscase1 represent both case 1 and case 2 (only the earliest one can trigger rollback once)
+		* Case 1: PUTREQ / DELREQ
+			- If iscached=1 and being_evicted=0 and isbackup=1 and iscase1=0, set iscase1=1, notify switch OS (server) with old value by PUTREQ_CASE1 / DELREQ_CASE1
+			- NOTE: if being_evicted=1, we do not allow any change of the slot in data plane -> value update will not occur to change in-switch cache, which is forwarded to server
+		+ TODO: If backup and cache population run in parallel (case 2, not yet now)
+			* TODO: During cache population, if isbackup=1 and iscase1=0, save old value / empty value in redis with specific prefix, and set iscase1=1 before setting being_evicted=0
 - Client-side processsing
 	+ Use client-side consistent hashing for hashidx (baseline also needs it for routing)
 - Server-side processing
-	+ Receiver for normal packets; backuper for periodic backup; workers for server simulation; TODO: populator for cache population
+	+ Receiver for normal packets; backuper for periodic backup; workers for server simulation; populator for cache population
 	+ GETREQ_POP (population):
 		* If value exists in KVS, sendback GETRES, add key in CKVS with status = 0 and seq = 1, and [TODO] trigger population (k, v, hashidx) to controller
 		* Otherwise, sendback GETRES_NPOP (no population) to unlock the entry